hyweljohnllewellyn/hywelme/_posts/2016-06-11-migrate-a-drupal-6-website-to-a-static-site.md

 Well, here’s the decision - Continue with Jekyll or Hugo?

-Both generators have benefits, and If it were purely my choice alone, I would proceed with Hugo because of its speed and pure environment (no dependencies inlace Jekyll).
+Both generators have benefits, and If it were purely my choice alone, I would proceed with Hugo because of its speed and pure environment (no dependencies unlike Jekyll).

 However, at the moment neither offer a really simple way for a user without development background to add content - unlike CMS - The primary user of the site is not a developer.